Almost-automorphisms of trees, cloning systems and finiteness properties

 \section{Introduction}

 Let $\tree_d$ be the infinite rooted regular $d$-ary tree, and $\AAut(\tree_d)$ its group of almost-automorphisms.
-Given a self-similar group of automorphisms $G\le \Aut(\tree_d)$, the subgroup of $\AAut(\tree_d)$ that ``locally looks like'' $G$ is the Nekrashevych group $V_d(G)$, sometimes called the Nekrashevych--R\"over group.
+Given a self-similar group of automorphisms $G\le \Aut(\tree_d)$, the subgroup of $\AAut(\tree_d)$ that ``locally looks like'' $G$ is the R\"over--Nekrashevych group $V_d(G)$, sometimes called the Nekrashevych group.
 These groups were introduced in this degree of generality by Nekrashevych in \cite{nekrashevych04}.
 Before this, R\"over had considered $V_2(\Grig)$ for $\Grig$ the Grigorchuk group \cite{roever99}.
-The terms Nekrashevych group and Nekrashevych--R\"over group are also sometimes used to mean $V_d(G)$ only for the case of $G$ a finite subgroup of $S_d$, acting on $\tree_d$ by viewing its vertices as words in $\{1,\dots,d\}$.
-Here we will always use the term ``Nekrashevych group,'' for brevity's sake, and will always allow any self-similar $G\le \Aut(\tree_d)$.
+The terms Nekrashevych group and R\"over--Nekrashevych group are also sometimes used to mean $V_d(G)$ only for the case of $G$ a finite subgroup of $S_d$, acting on $\tree_d$ by viewing its vertices as words in $\{1,\dots,d\}$.
+Here we will always use the term ``R\"over--Nekrashevych group,'' and will always allow any self-similar $G\le \Aut(\tree_d)$.
 The ``R\"over group'' is $V_2(\Grig)$.

 Recall that a group is of \emph{type $F_n$} if it admits a classifying space with compact $n$-skeleton, and \emph{type $F_\infty$} if it is type $\F_n$ for all $n$.
 These \emph{finiteness properties} are a natural extension of the classical finiteness properties of being finitely generated (type $\F_1$) and finitely presentable (type $\F_2$).
 There is a large amount of literature devoted to finding finiteness properties of groups in the extended family of Thompson's groups.
-Usually the groups are of type $\F_\infty$, e.g., see \cite{belk16,brown87,bux16,farley15,fluch13,martinez-perez16,nucinkis14,thumann17}, though not always, e.g., Belk--Forrest's \emph{basilica Thompson group} $T_B$ \cite{belk15} is type $\F_1$ but not $\F_2$ \cite{witzel16}.
-Also, it is possible to build \emph{ad hoc} Thompson-like groups with arbitrary finiteness properties, using ``cloning systems'' \cite{witzel14}.
+Usually the groups are of type $\F_\infty$, e.g., see \cite{belk16,brown87,bux16,farley15,fluch13,martinez-perez16,nucinkis18,thumann17}, though not always, e.g., Belk--Forrest's \emph{basilica Thompson group} $T_B$ \cite{belk15} is type $\F_1$ but not $\F_2$ \cite{witzel16}.
+Also, it is possible to build \emph{ad hoc} Thompson-like groups with arbitrary finiteness properties, using ``cloning systems'' \cite{witzel18}.